-Sectors in this chapter and Chapter 5 Sources /Sectors in the CRF/IPCC format
+Sectors in this chapter and Chapter 5 ectors in this chapter and Chapter 5 Sources/Sectors in the CRF/IPCC format

 Energy 1.
 Fuel combustion activities (1A) and Fugitive emissions from fuels (1B)

 - with subsections on:

 Business 1A2+ Manufacturing Industries and Construction

 1A4a+ Commercial/Institutional

 1A4c.
 Agriculture, Forestry and Fisheries

 Households 1A4b Residential

 Transport 1A3.
 Transport (national)

 Industrial Processes and Product Use 2.
 Industrial processes and Product Use

 Agriculture 3.
 Agriculture

 LULUCF 4.
 Land-use, Land-use Changes and Forestry (LULUCF).

 Waste 5.
 Waste

-TABLE 4.1 AGGREGATION OF SOURCE, SINK AND SECTOR CATEGORIES IN THE CRF/IPCC FORMAT INTO) THE SECTORS INCLUDED IN THIS CHAPTER existing measures" (WEM) scenario3 - with and without emissions and removals in connection with land use, land-use change and forestry (LULUCF).
+TABLE 4.1 AGGREGATION OF SOURCE, SINK AND SECTOR CATEGORIES IN THE CRF/IPCC FORMAT IN то THE SECTORS INCLUDED IN THIS CHAPTER existing measures" (WEM) scenario - with and without emissions and removals in connection with land use, land-use change and forestry (LULUCF).

-Table 4.2a and Figure 4.1 show the main result of this aggregation, including indirect CO_2 emissions, for the historic greenhouse gas inventories in 1990, 2022 as well as the 2024 projections of annual emissions in 2025, 2030, 2035 and 2040 in the "with
+Table 4.2a and Figure 4.1 show the main result of this aggregation, including indirect $CO_2$ emissions, for the historic greenhouse gas inventories in 1990, 2022 as well as the 2024 projections of annual emissions in 2025, 2030, 2035 and 2040 in the "with